stripe/stripe-dotnet/readme.md

 #### stripe.net

+If you are interested in stripe.net pro, please contact me directly at jaymedavis@gmail.com.
+The pro version will add additional tooling and priority support.

 ##**If you would like to submit a pull request.**
 First, thank you!
 It is a lot of work to learn someone else's codebase, so I appreciate it.
 Here are a few things that would help me out:
 * Do not submit pull requests for more than one fix.
 Keep them small and focused.